medik8s/docs/remediation/poison-pill/how-it-works.md

 # How Poison Pill Works?

 Poison Pill is a consumer of the external remediation API.
 It was tested with Node Healthcheck Operator (NHC) which creates a PoisonPillRemediation CR once a node turns unhealthy.
-Poison Pill reboots unheatlhy nodes, and the other healthy nodes are cordoning it, and letting the cluster know it can reschedule the workload elsewhere.
+Poison Pill reboots unhealthy nodes, and the other healthy nodes are cordoning it, and letting the cluster know it can reschedule the workload elsewhere.
 There are four main cases:

 ## A Node with API-Server Access